 In general, adopt or change to practices, techniques, and equipment that use less on water or work well regardless of drought conditions before you need them.
 This make drought conditions easier to bear and help reduce demand on existing supplies.

 - Install lawn or garden irrigation systems that deliver water most effectively, such as drip hoses instead of above-ground sprinklers.

 - Water the lawns and gardens in the early morning or evening to minimize evaporation.
 Hose timers can make it easy to remember!

 - Use lawn and garden plants that are native, or that do well under a wide variety of conditions and require less watering to thrive.

 - In kitchens, bathrooms, and laundry rooms, use water-efficient fixtures in your kitchen, bath, or laundry so you will need less later on.

-Schools use a tremendous amount of water every day, and require water for their heating and cooling systems, restrooms, drinking water faucets, locker rooms, cafeteria, laboratories, and outdoor playing fields and lawns.
-More information about how schools can adopt measure to reduce their use of water.
+Commercial buildings use a tremendous amount of water every day, and require water for their heating and cooling systems, restrooms, drinking water faucets, locker rooms, cafeteriae, laboratories, outdoor areas, and more.
+Learn more about saving water and water efficiency in commercial buildings.

 Ways to improve water efficiency: